 What to explore on the Faroes?

-Lexical information about the archipelago is found on Wikipedia.
+Find lexical information about the archipelago on Wikipedia.
 Tourist information is available at Visit Faroe Islands, Faroe Islands Tourist Guide, and on international websites like Lonely Planet and Wikitravel.

 This series from the Faroe Islands consists of several posts.